-Applicants registering as a Participant in one or more IESO programs where billing and effecting payment in respect of financial obligations or transactions will be processed by the IESO, but who are not registering as a market participant, must submit the information described in Table 2-5 through Online IESO.
-The applicant may contact the IESO at market.registration@ieso.ca for additional information about requirements that may be applicable for their intended participation type.
+Applicants registering as a Participant in one or more IESO programs where billing and effecting payment in respect of financial obligations or transactions will be processed by the IESO, but who are not applying to become authorized as a market participant, must submit the information described in Table 2-5 through Online IESO.
+The Applicant may contact the IESO at market.registration@ieso.ca for additional information about requirements that may be applicable for their intended participation type.